X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 The BASIC interpreter also currently shares all problems of the C64 version, like the slow garbage collector.

+## Saving Files

+By default, you cannot automatically overwrite a file with SAVE, BSAVE, or OPEN.
+To overwrite a file, you must prefix the filename with `@:`, like this: `SAVE "@:HELLO WORLD"`. (`"@0:filename` is also acceptable.)

+This follows the Commodore convention, which extended to all of their diskette drives and third party hard drives and flash drive readers.

+Always confirm you have successfully saved a file with the DOS command (with no arguments).
+This will print either `00,OK,00,00` or a FILE EXISTS error if you forgot to prepend the @: prefix.

 ## New Statements and Functions

 There are several new statement and functions.
 Note that all BASIC keywords (such as `FOR`) get converted into tokens (such as `$81`), and the tokens for the new keywords have not been finalized yet.
 Therefore, loading BASIC program saved from a different revision of BASIC may mix up keywords.

 ### ASC